statelyai/xstate/packages/xstate-react/README.md

 };
 ```

-## Provide a cleanup callback on Unmount lifecycle
+## Provide a Cleanup Callback to be Executed Before Service Stops

-The `onStop` function argument allows to perform a cleanup of subscriptions before the component unmounts.
+The `onStop` callback argument allows to perform a cleanup of subscriptions before the service is stopped.

 ```js
 const timerMachine = Machine({